Ryan Agoncillo: Acting

 Agoncillo joined the talent cast of ABS-CBN.
 He is most memorable for playing the love interest of Judy Ann Santos in the television soap opera Krystala.
-He once again appeared with Santos in the movie Kasal, Kasali, Kasalo.
-He received best actor nominations from different award-giving bodies for his portrayal of a confused newly wed husband in this film.
-He will be doing a new movie with Judy Ann Santos called Mr. Housewife.
+He once again appeared with Santos in the movies Kasal, Kasali, Kasalo (2006) and Sakal, Sakali, Saklolo (2007).
+He received best actor nominations from different award-giving bodies for his portrayal of a confused newly-wed husband in this film.
+He also played a role of a husband who lost his job and became a house husband in a movie with Judy Ann Santos titled My House Husband: Ikaw Na! in 2011.

 He also played a main cast role in Bituing Walang Ningning, an ABS-CBN soap opera featuring singer-actresses Sarah Geronimo, Angelika dela Cruz, and Zsa Zsa Padilla in the leads.

 Agoncillo also played leading roles in independent film projects and television drama shows.
 He played the distinct roles of a grease-filled beggar and a transvestite in two separate dramatic episodes of Maalaala Mo Kaya, the biographical drama series of ABS-CBN.

-He starred in the ABS-CBN television series, Ysabella with his long-time on-screen partner, Judy Ann Santos.
+He starred in the ABS-CBN television series, Ysabella with his long-time on-screen partner and then girlfriend, Judy Ann Santos.

-Agoncillo returns to acting on TV with drama series entitled Pieta airing weekly days afternoons over ABS-CBN where he portrayed Rigor, a character originally portrayed by Ace Vergel.
+Agoncillo returned to acting on TV with drama series titled Pieta airing weekday afternoons over ABS-CBN where he portrayed Rigor, a character originally portrayed by Ace Vergel.

+Agoncillo played the role of a high school teacher in the comedy sitcom George and Cecil (2009) alongside his wife Judy Ann Santos who played the role of a policewoman.

-Agoncillo returns to acting again for his new role in May Bukas Pa where he plays a media cameraman in the final 10 episodes of the series (254–263, aired January 25–February 5, 2010) after his wife Judy Ann Santos also guested in the show (episodes 237–241, aired December 31, 2009 – January 6, 2010).
+Agoncillo returned to acting again for his new role in May Bukas Pa where he played a media cameraman in the final 11 episodes of the series (253–263, aired January 22–February 5, 2010) after his wife Judy Ann Santos also guested in the show (episodes 237–241, aired December 31, 2009 – January 6, 2010).

 Agoncillo appeared in Lady Dada on TV5 in 2010.

 Agoncillo returned to acting again this time on GMA Network with My Husband's Lover as his very first television series on the network appearing in a minor role (also in a last week of the drama series), with his co-stars Carla Abellana and Dennis Trillo in 2013, and in Ismol Family from 2014 to 2016, also with Carla Abellana.